Bruce Small

 Sir Andrew Bruce Small OStJ (11 December 1895 – 1 May 1980) was an Australian businessman and politician.
-In Melbourne, he developed Malvern Star bicycles into a household name in Australia, then retired to the Gold Coast, Queensland, where he developed property, and as Mayor of the Gold Coast, promoted the area to Australia and the world as a family friendly holiday destination through the bikini-clad meter maids in Surfers Paradise.
+In Melbourne, he developed Malvern Star bicycles into a household name in Australia, then retired to the Gold Coast, Queensland, where he developed property, and as Mayor of the Gold Coast, promoted the area to Australia and the world as a family-friendly holiday destination through the bikini-clad meter maids in Surfers Paradise.

 Background

 Bruce Small was born in Ryde, New South Wales, in 1895.
 At the age of 24 in 1920 he bought an interest in the Malvern Star shop at 185 Glenferrie Rd, in the Melbourne suburb of Malvern, from Austral Wheel Race winner, Tom Finnigan.
-His brothers, Frank and Ralph Small, joined Bruce in his sales, building cycles at the rate of 5 per week.
+His brothers, Frank, and Ralph Small, joined Bruce in his sales, building cycles at the rate of 5 per week.

 The small cycle shop offered prizes in cycle races, resulting in Hubert Opperman winning a prize in 1921, and impressing Small so much that a job was offered to the young cyclist.
 Thus started a long relationship, as both friend and sponsor of Hubert Opperman.

 With the Second World War affecting parts supply, Malvern Star bicycles started manufacturing many of its own parts for bicycles.
 Defence contracts help the growth of the business.
 At its peak after the Second World War, Malvern Star had 115 stores with 1,000 dealers.

-After the war, Small's Malvern Star bicycles were ridden by Sid Patterson, who won the World Championship Sprint in Copenhagen in 1949, and several other races including amateur World Championship Pursuit in Liège (1950), professional World Championship Pursuit in Paris (1952), and professional World Championship Pursuit in Zurich (1953).
-At the 1956 Summer Olympics in Melbourne, Ian Browne and Tony Marchant won the gold medal in the Tandem on a Malvern Star.
+After the war, Small's Malvern Star bicycles were ridden by Sid Patterson, who won the World Championship Sprint in Copenhagen in 1949, and several other races including amateur World Championship Pursuit in Liège (1950), professional World Championship Pursuit in Paris (1952), and professional World Championship Pursuit in Zürich (1953).
+At the 1956 Summer Olympics in Melbourne, Ian Browne and Tony Marchant won the gold medal in Tandem on a Malvern Star.